-How to Still Dress Like an Influencer When You Spent All Your Money in December
+How to Dress Like an Influencer When You've Spent All Your Money

-If your bank account took a real hit in December, and your fingers are almost strained from inputting your pin code in again and again, then get ready to commit these nine money-saving tips to memory for 2018.
-It can often be assumed that money is the ticket to great style, but in reality you can look just as fashionable and way more unique when working with a reduced budget.
+If your bank account took a real hit in December and your fingers are almost strained from inputting your pin code in again and again, get ready to commit these nine money-saving tips to memory.
+It's often assumed that money is the ticket to great style, but in reality, you can look just as fashionable and way more unique when working with a reduced budget.
 There are some simple ways you can cut back your spending, so you can add to your wardrobe without struggling to pay your rent.
 Keep scrolling to see our nine essential tips for the girl on a shoestring budget.

 1. Look for Specific Things On Resale Sites

 Go straight to resale sites like eBay and Depop, and be really specific with your searches.
 If you've seen something you love on Zara, for example, it's worth checking if it's available for cheaper secondhand.
-You can also set alerts on sites like eBay and Vestiaire Collective, so create these for all the items you wish you could afford full price.
+You can also set alerts on sites like eBay and Vestiaire Collective for all the items you wish you could afford full price.

 2. Alter Items You Buy In Sale to Fit